 Finally, choose a location that you think would closest to your physical location.
-In my case, this would be US East.
+In my case, this would be ‘US East‘.
 But, if you live over in California or Washington state, you’d be better off choosing US West.

-Simply click on one of the voice server locations to save your changes.
+Click on one of the voice server locations to save your changes.
 One of the neat things about Discord is that, after you change a server, there will be less than a second of voice disruption.
 That said, changing your server won’t ruin any ongoing conversations currently happening.

-Setup a location on a new server
+Setup a Location on a New Server

-To get started, press the + button on the left-hand server navigation column.
+To get started, press the ‘+’ button on the left-hand server navigation column.
 When the option appears, press the Create a Server button.

 Finally, press the Create button.
 Invite some friends, see how the voice server works, and if the latency is a little high, you can always change the voice server location again by following the earlier steps.

 How to Change the Time/Time Display on Discord

 Discord uses the systems time to update the time on the app.
 To change Discords time, you’ll need to change the time on your computer or mobile device.
 Go into settings and change the time there.